2001 Linate Airport runway collision: Aftermath

-On 16 April 2004, a Milan court found four persons guilty for the disaster.
+On 16 April 2004, a Milan court found four people guilty for the disaster.
 Airport director Vincenzo Fusco and air-traffic controller Paolo Zacchetti were both sentenced to eight years in prison.
 Francesco Federico, former head of the airport, and Sandro Gualano, former head of the air traffic control agency, received sentences of six and a half years.
 The pardon law issued by the Italian Parliament on 29 July 2006 reduced all convictions by three years.
 On 7 July 2006, Fusco and Federico were acquitted by the Milan Appeals Court.
 The controller Zacchetti's sentence was reduced to three years.
-In addition three more people were sentenced for multiple manslaughter and negligent disaster: former ENAV director general Fabio Marzocca to four years and four months, and; former SEA airports agency officials Antonio Cavanna and Lorenzo Grecchi each to three years and three months.
-On 20 February 2008 the Supreme Court of Cassation (Italy) upheld the acquittal of Fusco and Federico and confirmed five convictions.
+In addition three more people were sentenced for multiple manslaughter and negligent disaster: former ENAV director general Fabio Marzocca to four years and four months, and former SEA airports agency officials Antonio Cavanna and Lorenzo Grecchi each to three years and three months.
+On 20 February 2008 the Supreme Court of Cassation upheld the acquittal of Fusco and Federico and confirmed five convictions.
 (Initially, in late 2002, eleven officials and functionaries had been charged with manslaughter.)

 The initial eight-year sentence for Zacchetti prompted outrage among air traffic controllers.
 His sentence has been questioned in aviation safety law commentary.

 Victims

 Victims of the crash included nationals of nine different countries.
 Most of the victims were Italian and Scandinavian.

 Four memorial services were held in honour of the SAS MD-87 victims.
-On 12 October, three separate ceremonies were held, with one in Denmark, one in Norway, and one in Sweden.
+On 12 October 2001, three separate ceremonies were held, with one in Denmark, one in Norway, and one in Sweden.
 On 13 October, a fourth ceremony was held in Italy.

-In March 2002, a forest containing 118 beeches called Bosco dei Faggi was inaugurated as a memorial to the victims in the Forlanini Park near the airport.
+In March 2002, a forest containing 118 beech trees called Beech Forest (Bosco dei Faggi) was inaugurated as a memorial to the victims in the Forlanini Park near the airport.
 A sculpture by the Swedish artist Christer Bording donated by SAS, called Infinity Pain, was placed in the centre of the forest.

-The disaster devastated the Swedish go-kart community as some of the country's most promising young drivers were on the flight after attending an event in Lonato.
+The disaster devastated the Swedish go-kart community as some of the country's most promising young drivers were on the flight after attending an event in Parma.
 After the disaster, the Swedish national motorsports club started a memorial fund together with some of the relatives.
 The fund awards annual stipends to promising Swedish youth in go-kart.